 Tuition figures are current as of January 1 2021 and are subject to change.

-Jackie is a trainer and business manager with the Association of Nature and Forest Therapy Guides and Programs.
+Jackie is a trainer and the Business Director for the Association of Nature and Forest Therapy Guides and Programs.
 She’s a certified forest therapy guide trained in 2017 at Sugarloaf Ridge State Park and has been guiding regularly in her communities ever since.
 She’s one of the first guides to pioneer guiding walks remotely via Zoom when the pandemic made guiding in-person unsafe for many months in 2020.
 Born and raised in China, Jackie came to the United States in 1990 to pursue her PhD in American Literature.
 She has had a diverse background in various fields such as teaching, translating, marketing, and practicing as a Certified Public Accountant.
 One of her greatest joys in guiding and training guides is witnessing the transformative impact on participants’ well-being on so many levels.
 She has co-led over 10 guide trainings worldwide as of 2022 and created a professional development course called Guiding Business Success for trained guides.

 Ben Page is a Forest Therapy Guide, global advocate for the practice and the author of Healing Trees: A Pocket Guide to Forest Bathing.
 He is the founder of Shinrin Yoku LA and Integral Forest Bathing and has been guiding Forest Therapy walks since 2015.
 During his tenure as a trainer and mentor of guides, Ben has trained hundreds of guides around the world.
 From 2017-2020, he also served as the Director of Training for the Association of Nature and Forest Therapy Guides and Programs, specializing in curriculum and pedagogical design.
 Ben also teaches several Professional Development courses relating to Forest Therapy, including Language of Invitation: Reimagining the Possibilities, The Art and Practice of Story Weaving, and Find Yourself In Nature: Find Nature In Yourself.
 Since his practice began, Ben has been featured in such publications as Women’s Health, USA TODAY, Good Morning America, The Washington Post, and WebMD.
 Ben is also a co-founder of The Open School, Southern California’s only free democratic school.
 He holds a B.A. in religious studies from Carleton College and an M.A. in human development and social change from Pacific Oaks College.